nyragrimkitten-creator/The-Veritas-Loop/quickstart.md

 ## 🎛️ 1.
 Hyperparameter Calibration

-Because the VERITAS loop and SID layers rely on precise, literal reasoning, your generation parameters must be locked down to prevent creative drift or stochastic hallucination.
+Because the veritas_framework and search_config rely on precise, literal reasoning, your generation parameters must be locked down to prevent creative drift or stochastic hallucination.

 | Parameter | Recommended Value | Purpose |
 | :--- | :--- | :--- |